Loading…

 The pattern that works for most business video:

-Teams using this pattern typically produce 3–5x more video for the same labour cost.
+Teams using this pattern typically produce 3–5x more video for the same labour cost — video becomes one more channel in a broader engine for content creation at scale.

 When comparing tools: